AlysonNumberFIVE/TerminalStream/README.md

 ```
 on your local machine.
 This will kill the daemon processes showing off your project.
 Coz open ports is bad hygene and we must always always always wash our hands after handshakes :).

+## Using the project alonside Ngrok
+Run Ngrok the same way you normally would and share the URL with whoever you're showing your project to and they can give it a go straight from the website.

 ## Next Steps
 - The shell hosted locally is completely insecure and needs to be extensively customized to prevent users from having remote access to your entire filesystem.
 This is just a demo.
 - The website needs a lot of work (a looooooot of work).
 It's recycled from an old version but this functionality is relatively okay.
 - I think that's about it.
 Cheers

+## Important
+This project is intended to create an Ngrok based solution to showing off terminal apps in the same way one would demo their website.
+It's important that should you wish to add some projects to be usable for public purposes (demos, hackathons, CV links etc), it's advised that you host the `Server` in a secure cloud virtual machine or Docker container.
+Th

 ### AlysonBee